nbdc-datahub/hbcd-docs/docs/instruments/physhealth/growth.md

   <span class="arrow">▸</span>
 </div>
 <div class="collapsible-content">
-<p>Age-based z-scores for growth measurements are included.
-These are calculated based on <i>non-jittered</i> date of birth: children at V02 are between 0-30 days older than their estimated due date, thus the jittering of age may introduce error.
+<p>Age-based z-scores for growth measurements were calculated using the <a href="https://github.com/CDC-DNPAO/WHOanthro">WHOanthro</a> R package.
+Calculations are based on <i>non-jittered</i> date of birth: children at V02 are between 0-30 days older than their estimated due date, thus the jittering of age may introduce error.
 For participants born prematurely, z-scores were calculated using age adjusted for prematurity.</p>
 </div>

 ## References